 Ham and Tomato

-Freshly baked scones with fresh whipped cream and organic
+Freshly baked scones with clotted cream and organic strawberry preserve

 A strong full-bodied tea from India which has a distinctive ‘malty flavour’

 A Chinese tea fired over smoking pine needles, which produces a striking odour and flavour

 An aromatic and astringent tea from India with a hint of almonds and wildflowers

 A blend of black teas scented with oil bergamont named after Charles, 2nd Earl of Grey, who was Prime Minister from 1830 – 1834.

 Note from the kitchen : Our chefs are a creative bunch and so the content and type of sweets & sandwiches that we make each day do change to suit the season.
 Don’t forget to ask for a take away box if you are too full to finish the items on the day.